-We believe that cash generated from operations, available cash and amounts available under our Wells Fargo EDC Facilities and additional financing sources such as leasing companies and other lenders may not be adequate to meet our debt service requirements, capital expenditures and working capital needs at our current level of operations and organic growth in the future because it is possible that the Company will not be in compliance with the minimum rolling EBITDA covenant for the quarter ended October 2, 2011 based on the Company's current forecasts.
-Although the Company expects to successfully amend its financial covenants, if the Company is not able to do so, the Company could be in violation of its revolving credit facility agreement at that time.
-In the event the Company is unable to amend the required financial covenants or obtain alternative financing, the Company may be unable to access credit and its debt obligations could become accelerated.
+On August 3, 2011, the Company and its lenders amended the debt agreement to revise the EBITDA covenant for the trailing twelve month period ending June 30, 2012.
+In the event that the EBITDA covenant for the 2012 fiscal year is not reset in writing by June 30, 2012, a minimum fixed charge coverage ratio covenant is to become applicable.
+We believe that cash generated from operations, available cash and amounts available under our Wachovia EDC Facilities and additional financing sources such as leasing companies and other lenders will be adequate to meet our debt service requirements, capital expenditures and working capital needs at our current level of operations and organic growth in the future, although no assurance can be given in this regard, particularly with respect to amounts available from lenders.
+While the Company expects to successfully amend its financial covenants by June 30, 2012, even if the Company is not able to do so, the Company believes that it will still be able to remain in compliance with the applicable financial covenants of the revolving credit facility at that time.
+In the event the Company falls out of compliance of its revolving credit facility and is unable to amend the required financial covenants or obtain alternative financing, the Company may be unable to access credit and its debt obligations could become accelerated.